 Hidden Treasures of York

-York has plenty of big name - and deservedly popular - attractions.
-But in a city with a such a long history there are bound to be smaller, lesser known attractions that many visitors miss.
+York has plenty of well-known - and deservedly popular - attractions.
+But in a city with such a long history, there are bound to be smaller, lesser-known attractions that many visitors miss.
 Here are some of our favourites.

 This elegant Georgian building is the official residence of the Lord Mayor of York.
 Begun in 1725, it was the first purpose-built Lord Mayor's residence in England.
 Tours take in the Georgian interiors and exhibits of civic regalia and mementoes.

 Margaret Clitherow's House

 A small plaque outside a modest house crammed into the tiny medieval street called The Shambles marks the former home of St Margaret Clitherow, who was executed by the authorities for her steadfast refusal to renounce her Catholic faith.
 Now a shrine and a popular destination for pilgrims, the house is easy to overlook as busy shoppers bustle along The Shambles.

 The Hall was built in 1415 for the Company of Merchant Taylors, an important medieval guild.
 Beside it stands a 1730 almshouse.
 The Hall features an outstanding timber roof and stained glass by the York glass painter Henry Gyles dated 1662.

 This 4th-century tower is the oldest standing Roman building in York.
 It was one of two corner towers built to defend the Roman fort of Eboracum.
 Within the tower are Roman stone coffins excavated elsewhere in the city.

 This popular public park was formed from the monastic precinct of St Mary's Abbey and takes its name from the Yorkshire Museum, which stands beside the abbey ruins.
 The garden is home to a medieval hospital ruin, a Roman tower, a 7th-century tower, a medieval guesthouse, and beautiful displays of flowers and unusual plants in season.